expo/expo/docs/pages/versions/unversioned/sdk/location.md

 The Background Location API can notify your app about new locations while your app is backgrounded.
 Make sure you've followed the required steps detailed [here](#configuration).

+> **Note:** on Android, you have to [submit your app for review and request access to use the background location permission](https://support.google.com/googleplay/android-developer/answer/9799150?hl=en).

 ### `Location.startLocationUpdatesAsync(taskName, options)`

 Registers for receiving location updates that can also come when the app is in the background.